MicrosoftDocs/intellicode/docs/share-models.md

 ms.author: mwthomas
 manager: jillfra
 ---
-# How to: Share custom models in Visual Studio IntelliCode
+# How to: Share team models in Visual Studio IntelliCode

-IntelliCode has a model sharing feature that lets you share any model you've created with anyone you provide a link to.
-Additionally, users that have access to the shared model automatically receive the latest updates when you retrain the model.
+IntelliCode has team model sharing features that let you share any model you've created and automatically update users that have access when you retrain the model.

 By creating a custom model, you get IntelliCode completion recommendations for code that's not in the base model.
 Sharing a model with collaborators extends the enhanced IntelliSense recommendations to everyone; they don't have to create or retrain a custom model themselves.

+## Share a repository-associated team model

+Repository-associated models are automatically shared with others working in the same codebase as long as users have enabled automatic acquisition of team models in Visual Studio.

+Enable automatic acquisition by going to **Tools** > **Options** > **IntelliCode** > **Acquire team models for completion**.

+When anyone clones and opens the codebase the model was trained on, any models associated with the configured Git remote repositories will be downloaded and activated.
+If you are working on a fork of the codebase, simply add the upstream codebase as a remote repository to get the model.

+Access to the repository is access to the model.
+When training, we collect some information about the checked-out commit.
+Anyone who requests that model must have the same commit in their repository and be able to produce the same information that was collected during training in order to receive the team model.

+You can also share your model by going to **View** > **Other Windows** > **IntelliCode Model Management**, selecting your model from the left pane, and hitting the **Share** button.
+This generates a sharing link you can send to anyone you'd like to share the model with.

-## Share a custom model
+## Share a user-associated team model

 After you've trained a model, the **Share model** button appears.
 Click the button to copy the sharing link.
 From there, you can share the link with your collaborators.